What can you do when your business’s pace of growth requires more capital than you can get with your existing sources of funding?

-“Extreme growth businesses are very difficult to finance conventionally and if you’re growing really rapidly, banks are usually not comfortable with that.”
+Extreme growth businesses are very difficult to finance conventionally and if you’re growing really rapidly, banks are usually not comfortable providing you with funding.

 You have to think about timing.
-When you’re producing a product to sell before you are paid for the last one you sold, you need [alternative] financing solutions.”
+When you’re producing a product to sell before you are paid for the last one you sold, you need alternative financing solutions.

 When you factor, you sell all or part of your invoices to a third-party factoring company, which then collects the receivables from your customers.

 In recourse factoring, the factor pays you part of the invoice upfront, but you don’t get the balance of the invoice (minus fees and interest) until it is collected from your customer.

 Interest rates for factoring can be prohibitively high; it is possible to get lower interest rates with recourse factoring, but you also risk not getting paid for the full amount of your invoice.

 Factoring also requires underwriting and may require a minimum amount of receivables to be funded to receive a better APR.

 Compare factoring to early payment discounts